Takunda6995/Rock-paper-Scissors/README.md

 Create arry of 3 string values create variable x-increment wnen player round is finished , i- increment when user wins round, j-increment when computer wins round do {
+    do{
-Prompt the user to enter  the his choice of 1-rock 2-paper 3-scissors Store the input in a variable
+        Prompt the user to enter  the his choice of 1-rock 2-paper 3-scissors }while( userinput <0&&useriput>2)
+Store the input in a variable
 Subtract the variable by 1 and store in the variable userinput Use the maths class to generate  a number between 0 and 2 inclusive